realAbitbol/forsenKKona/README.md

 - [x] ~~Cancel all scheduled farming messages~~
 - [ ] Implement perfect farming
 - [ ] Implement even more perfect farming by reading the bot replies
-- [ ] Implement dynamically configurable facts and spam presets
+- [ ] Implement dynamically configurable (from UI) facts and spam presets

 ## That's all folks